 The OU Writing Center is a university-wide program that enriches learning, teaching, and research through engagement with writing.
 We assist students and faculty across the campus with all types of writing projects at any stage in the writing process.

 Our goal is to provide support for all writers in the University of Oklahoma community.
 The Writing Center Staff is committed to:

-- Consulting with you through your writing process from pre-writing to final drafting.
-Offering multiple and accessible ways for you to learn collaboratively with us.
+- Consulting with you through your writing process from pre-writing to final drafting

 The OU Writing Center welcomes all writers and does not discriminate on the basis of race, gender, religion, sexual orientation, gender identity, age, marital status, veteran status, or disability.
 We consider difference to be a seed for learning, writing, and a just society.

 In 1987, a Ford Foundation grant entitled “The Empowerments of Literacy” brought together 30 University of Oklahoma faculty members from approximately 16 disciplines.
 The purpose of the project was to increase awareness of the central assumption that students gain intellectual power from writing.

 The writing center at the University of Oklahoma opened in January 1989 as a direct result of the University’s commitment to empower students.
 The University of Oklahoma’s continuing commitment to improving student writing was reflected by the expansion of the writing center to Bizzell Library in the spring of 2004.
 In 2008, the writing center moved to the new Lissa and Cy Wagner Student Learning Center.

 The writing center partners with several departments, colleges, programs, and individuals to develop and support a deliberate campus-wide writing initiative.
 This “writing across the curriculum” approach is supported by the Office of the Provost.